Zinc and Acne: Does Zinc Help With Acne?

 Zinc is a trace mineral essential to all forms of life because of its fundamental role in gene expression, cell growth and cell replication.
 And it’s especially important for clear skin.

-In fact, taking zinc is a simple way to cover your bases for clear skin… and chances are, you’re probably deficient!
+In fact, taking zinc or eating zinc-rich foods is a simple way to cover your bases for clear skin… and there’s a good chance that you’re deficient!
 Turns out zinc deficiency is much more common than previously thought.

 Here are some symptoms of zinc deficiency: